It's important for your child’s development that you encourage good behaviour from a young age.

 You can encourage good behaviour by doing the following:

-- praising good behaviour - children repeat behaviours that
+- praising good behaviour - children repeat behaviours that gets them attention

 - avoiding frequent punishment - this can damage your relationship with your child